Divide-and-Conquer-AGO/ago-website/content/features/index.md

 #### New Visuals
 - Andy and the starting spy have recieved new custom portraits
 - Bree now have a custom strategy and battle UI (Courtesy of Pythax)
+- Added new unit "Trappersmen" by Fynn.
+Replaces Woodland Hunters.

 #### New Features
 - The Breeland's mercenary/isolation choice now starts at turn 44 instead of turn 69